 Found in Translation: TRP: Reflections in a Looking Glass

 By: Joseph Ferenbok The Translational Research Program is not a typical graduate degree, it is a mind-set with a specific approach to training.
-The TRP is a platform; a set of tools that, when applied, allow its graduates to define their own trajectory …
+The TRP is a platform; a set of tools that, when applied, allow its graduates to define their own trajectory, to chart their own direction, …

 The Translational Research Program is not a typical graduate degree, it is a mind-set with a specific approach to training.